Frank Vincent (footballer): Career

 Vincent joined AFC Bournemouth from Barnet at the end of the 2016–17 season.
 On 31 January 2019, he joined National League South side Torquay United on loan until the end of the season.
 In July 2019, he rejoined Torquay United on another loan, this time agreeing a season-long deal.
 This loan spell was cut short after an ankle injury saw him return to Bournemouth in November.
 In August 2020, Vincent joined League Two side Scunthorpe United on a season-long loan deal.
 However, on 5 January 2021, he was recalled by Bournemouth.
 Two weeks later, he headed out on loan to League Two again, this time joining Walsall until the end of the season.

+On 2 July 2021, Vincent joined National League club Notts County on a permanent transfer.
+On 20 August 2022, Vincent signed for fellow National League club Aldershot Town on a one-month loan deal.
+Having missed only one match against his parent club, Vincent's loan spell was extended for a further three months on 26 September.
+Following County's promotion at the end of the 2022–23 season, he was released.

+On 30 June 2023, Vincent signed a two-year deal with National League club Dagenham & Redbridge.
+On 6 December 2024, Vincent joined fellow National League side, Woking on loan for the remainder of the 2024–25 campaign.

+On 18 June 2025, it was announced that Vincent would join National League South side, Dorking Wanderers following his release from Dagenham & Redbridge.